Fill your College Details

 What is Piggybacking in Computer Networks

-For example, when a device sends data to another, it can piggyback its acknowledgment message onto the same data packet, thereby reducing the number of packets exchanged over the network.
+For instance, when one device is sending data to the other, it may piggyback its acknowledgment packet on the same data packet, thus minimizing packets sent on the network.

 custom img